top of page

 Communication and Handover Processes

 Clear communication between the provider, the participant, and the participant's usual support network is essential.
-Ask how the provider handles intake, how they gather information about the participant's routines and preferences, and what their handover process looks like at the start and end of a stay.
-Poor handover is one of the most common sources of problems during STA stays.
+Ask how the provider handles intake, how they gather detailed information about the participant's routines, preferences, and support needs before a stay, and what their handover process looks like at the start and end.
+Find out whether the provider will give regular updates during the stay and whether they can establish specific check-in times if requested.
+Poor handover and communication are common sources of problems during STA stays, so a provider's willingness to be transparent and responsive on this point is a strong indicator of quality.

 Location and Accessibility